WixAiDevPartner-org/-Ai-Social-Ninja-Labs-text_prompt_video_app/README.md

 ## December 20th, 2024: New checkpoint v0.9.1
 - Release a new checkpoint v0.9.1 with improved quality
 - Support for STG / PAG
-- Support loading checkpoints of LTX-Video in Diffusers format (conversion is done on-the-fly)
+- Support loading checkpoints of Ai Social Ninja Labs in Diffusers format (conversion is done on-the-fly)
 - Support offloading unused parts to CPU
 - Support the new timestep-conditioned VAE decoder
 - Reference contributions from the community in the readme file
 - Relax transformers dependency

 ## November 21st, 2024: Initial release v0.9.0
-- Initial release of LTX-Video
+- Initial release of Ai Social Ninja Labs
 - Support text-to-video and image-to-video generation

 # Quick Start Guide